10XGenomics/enclone/svg_sadness.md

 This experiment was carried out on a Mac running High Sierra and might not apply to other platforms.

-It is also possible that the imperfect rendering has something to do with how GitHub renders markdown.
+The same phenomenon can be seen if one directly opens the svg file in a browser, however not by narrowing the window.
+Instead, downsize it (on a Mac thats ⌘-).
+So this has nothing to do with markdown or html.